cabforum/servercert/docs/BR.md

 Subscriber Certificates issued after the Effective Date MUST have a Validity Period no greater than 60 months.
 Except as provided for below, Subscriber Certificates issued after 1 April 2015 MUST have a Validity Period no greater than 39 months.

-Beyond 1 April 2015, CAs MAY continue to issue Subscriber Certificates with a Validity Period greater than 39 months but not greater than 60 months provided that the CA documents that the Certificate is for a system or software that:
+Until 30 June 2016, CAs MAY continue to issue Subscriber Certificates with a Validity Period greater than 39 months but not greater than 60 months provided that the CA documents that the Certificate is for a system or software that:

 a. was in use prior to the Effective Date;
 b. is currently in use by either the Applicant or a substantial number of Relying Parties;